MTD, IR35 and technology: the changing landscape for small business accountants

 The MTD opportunity

 The introduction of Making Tax Digital is likely to be a key driver for this area of new business.
-With MTD for VAT scheduled to come into effect in April 2019, and wider MTD implementation expected in the years ahead, many self-employed freelancers and micro-business owners are looking to make the switch to digital accounting systems as soon as possible - and need accountants who can guide them through this process.
+With MTD for VAT scheduled to come into effect in April 2019, and wider MTD implementation expected in the years ahead, many self-employed freelancers and small business owners are looking to make the switch to digital accounting systems as soon as possible - and need accountants who can guide them through this process.

 MTD has already been identified as a key area of focus in the coming years among accountants who are well versed with digital software.
 Our research shows that 62% believe that digital tax will lead to new opportunities for growth in their practices, while many others believe that the legislation will lead to a fundamental shift in how they do business.***